zchyde/brooklinebooksmith.com/_events/2015-11/rainn-wilson-the-bassoon-king-at-the-wilbur-theater.md

 ---
-event_title: "Rainn Wilson, *The Bassoon King* at The Wilbur Theater"
+event_title: 'Rainn Wilson, *The Bassoon King* at The Wilbur Theater'
-start_at: November 11 2015
+start_at: 2015-11-11T19:30:00.000Z
-Program:
+Program: bash
 book_isbn: 9780525954538
-Genre:
+Genre: ''
 Venue: In-store
 ---

-Rainn Wilson is best known for his Emmy-nominated role as Dwight Schrute on NBC’s *The Office*, though today he’s equally well-known for his millions of Twitter followers and the philosophy website he founded, SoulPancake, which launched a <i>New York Times</i>bestselling book of the same name.
+Rainn Wilson is best known for his Emmy-nominated role as Dwight Schrute on NBC’s *The Office*, though today he’s equally well-known for his millions of Twitter followers and the philosophy website he founded, SoulPancake, which launched a *New York Times*bestselling book of the same name.
 Now, in *The Bassoon King* he’s ready to tell his own story and explain how he came up with his incredibly unique sense of humor and perspective on life.

 **Tickets are available through the Wilbur box office at:**
 [http://thewilbur.com/artist/rainn-wilson/](http://thewilbur.com/artist/rainn-wilson/) or by calling  (617) 248-9700